ubclaunchpad/LP-website/handbook/project-management/scope.md

 * **Week 0**: Brainstorm ideas and start to consolidate around one or two ideas
   * Designers will focus on user research
 * **Week 2**: Finalized project pitch and MVP writeup
-  * Designers will continue user testing and prototyping with a focus on the MVP
+  * Designers will start user testing and prototyping with a focus on the MVP
   * Developers will start implementation work
 * **Week 5**: A *functional* MVP based on initial idea and prototypes
   * Teams should start asking people to try initial implementation and give ideas and feedback